x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 |Security hotfixes delivered separately|Yes|Yes|Yes|No|

 > [!NOTE]
-> At this time, no additional CUs are planned for Exchange Server 2013 and no addition RUs are planned for Exchange Server 2010.
+> At this time, no additional CUs are planned for Exchange Server 2013 and no additional RUs are planned for Exchange Server 2010.

 ## Support lifecycle